-- OOC Is Serious Business: Einarth's breaking his normal silence to angrily rebuke Arngeir for forgetting his duty to guide the Dragonborn.
+- OOC Is Serious Business: Einarth breaks his normal silence to angrily rebuke Arngeir for forgetting his duty to guide the Dragonborn.

-An order of monastic warriors who can trace their origins to the Akaviri invaders in the latter part of the First Era who eventually bent knee to the dragonborn known as Reman Cyrodiil.
-Originally an order of dragon hunters, the Blades are sworn to find, and then "guide and guard" any Dragonborn on the mundus.
-The Dragonborn eventually known as Tiber Septim repurposed them into a combination of a spy agency and a royal bodyguard cadre when he became emperor of the first truly pan-Tamrielic empire.
+This order of monastic warriors can trace their origins to the Akaviri invaders in the latter part of the First Era, who eventually bent knee to the Dragonborn known as Reman Cyrodiil.
+Originally an order of dragon hunters, the Blades are sworn to find, and then "guide and guard" any Dragonborn on the Mundus.
+The Dragonborn eventually known as Tiber Septim repurposed them into a combination of a spy agency and a royal bodyguard cadre when he became Emperor of the first truly pan-Tamrielic empire.
 After the passing of the Septim dynasty, they returned to seeking the next Dragonborn, but still rendered spy services to the Empire.
 They deemed the Thalmor to be the biggest threat, but still vastly underestimated how dire a threat the Thalmor are.
 As a result, they were decimated by Thalmor hit squads preceding and during the Great War, and one of the terms of the White-Gold Concordat is the disbanding of the organization.
 Despite these hardships, a few Blades remain faithful to the cause.

 - Katanas Are Just Better: As their origins are traced to the Akaviri Dragonguard, their symbol of membership is an Akaviri-style katana.

-- Loophole Abuse: The reformation of the Blades if the Stormcloaks wins the Civil War, since the terms for the White-Gold Concordat specify that the Blades must dissolve within the Empire.
-Due to Skyrim ceding from the Empire, this means they no longer have to follow the terms of the treaty, while the Empire and Aldmeri Dominion lose jurisdiction to enforce it.
+- Loophole Abuse: The reformation of the Blades if the Stormcloaks win the Civil War, since the terms for the White-Gold Concordat specify that the Blades must dissolve within the Empire.
+Due to Skyrim seceding from the Empire, this means they no longer have to follow the terms of the treaty, while the Empire and Aldmeri Dominion lose jurisdiction to enforce it.